 How does it work?

-Hoople Study Programmes are based for two days of each week (term time only) at the Hoople Training Centre in Hereford.
-The remaining three days per week will be spent on work placement relevant to your chosen study path.
+Hoople Study Programmes are based at the Hoople Training Centre in Hereford for four days a week (term time only).
+The remaining day of the week will be spent on work placement relevant to your chosen study path.

 We will help you to find a work placement that suits your needs and preferences and will help to give you a sense of what a career in your chosen path would be like.

-Hoople offers study programmes in five different subject areas, all commencing in September of each year.
+Hoople offers study programmes in six different subject areas, all commencing in September of each year.